World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 Equipment:

-• Large Skillet: A large non-stick skillet is needed to brown the meat and saute the veggies in.
+• Large Skillet: A large non-stick skillet is needed to brown the meat and sauté the veggies.

 • Knife: Use a large knife to chop up the vegetables.